With our reliance on portable electronics, a huge concern is what will we do when the power is out and our batteries are dead?

 This means that with a fully charged battery pack and some sun, you could effectively power or charge four devices at once, 2 on the battery and 2 on a direct connection to the panel.
 I can not imagine the need to charge more devices than 4 but extra battery packs are available for a very reasonable price.

 As you can see in the photo below, the SunJack comes with built-in hooks as well as some carabiner clips so that you can hang the SunJack to face the sun in the most optimal manner.
 I hung the panel vertically but there are hooks on all sides so you can choose the method that works best for you.

 So why am I so crazy about the SunJack?
 One of the reasons is that the instructions were a single-sided sheet of paper measuring 8.5” x 5.5”.
 It was titled “Quick Start Guide” and included everything I needed to use the SunJack.
 Not once did I get confused or need to go online to get additional operating instructions.
 To me, a very detail oriented person that likes to do things the right way, this was huge.

 The Nifty Camplight LED Bulb

-It has a hook at the top plus a long, 7 foot cord which will give you lots of options for placing the Camplight exactly where you want it.
+It has a look at the top plus a long, 7-foot cord which will give you lots of options for placing the Camplight exactly where you want it.